gaurang1123/WebDev-Baceknd-Notes/03_Express/README.md

 ## Creating an Express app

-Tp create express app we need to first require express and create app using
+T0 create express app we need to first require express and create app using
 ```sh
 const express = require("express");